BeastByteAI/falcon/README.md

 ## Quick Start 🚀

-You can try falcon out by pointing it simply by pointing it to the location of your dataset.
+You can try falcon out simply by pointing it to the location of your dataset.

 ```python
 from falcon import AutoML